analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 Adding directives and roles
 ---------------------------

-Sphinx allows to expand functionality beyond the defaults directives and roles by loading extensions.
+Sphinx allows expanding functionality beyond the defaults directives and roles by loading extensions.

 Doctools extended directives and roles are documented at: